-On Easter Monday this April 1, 2013, the hottest ticket in the Northeast will be for the annual White House Egg Roll in Washington, D.C. when more than 30,000 people will swarm the presidential lawns in search of fun games, the Easter Bunny, and the coveted wooden Easter egg.
+On Easter Monday this April 10, 2023, the hottest ticket in the Northeast will be for the official White House Easter Egg Roll in Washington, D.C. when more than 30,000 people will swarm the presidential lawns in search of fun games, the Easter Bunny, and the coveted wooden Easter egg.

 Scoring White House Egg Roll Tickets

 Competition is fierce in our nation’s capital, and never more so than when kids are involved.
 Parents line up at dawn to secure a spot for their child in the class play.
-Online registration for popular summer camps such those at the National Zoo open and close within hours in early winter.
+Online registration for popular summer camps such as those at the National Zoo opens and closes within hours in early winter.

 In 2009, it was announced that the egg roll tickets would be available online on Thursday, March 26, 2009, but we didn’t know if that meant at midnight or at the start of business hours.
-So my friend and I loaded the White House Easter Egg Roll site, fingers poised for action just before midnight, and waited.
+So my friend and I loaded the online registration site (now on Recreation.gov,) fingers poised for action just before midnight, and waited.
 At midnight, we hit refresh, and again, and again.
-After awhile, I went to sleep, hoping that tickets wouldn’t be available until business hours.
+After a while, I went to sleep, hoping that tickets wouldn’t be available until business hours.